Dental Implants in Hermitage, PA

 A dental implant is basically an artificial tooth that replaces both the crown and the root of a missing tooth.
 A small titanium post forms the base of the implant and serves as the artificial "root" of the tooth.

-After the implant is placed in your jaw, it’s allowed to heal for several months.
-During this time, the implant integrates with the bone.
+After dental implant placement in your jaw, the area is allowed to heal for several months.
+During this time, the dental implant integrates with the bone.
 This creates a solid foundation in your gum and jawbone that serves as an anchor for the restoration attached to it.

 Benefits of Tooth Replacement with Implants

-Replacing missing teeth with dental implants offers many benefits.
-Most noticeably, dental implants dramatically restore the beauty of your smile.
+Replacing missing teeth with dental implants in Hermitage, PA offers many benefits.
+Most noticeably, teeth implants dramatically restore the beauty of your smile.
 They also improve the function of the rest of your teeth and help protect your overall oral health.

 Ensure Your Peace of Mind with Stable Dentures